KeyboardKit/KeyboardKit/README.md

 }
 ```

-The view builder provides an unowned controller reference to avoid reference cycles and memory leaks.
+The setup view builder provides an `unowned` controller reference to avoid reference cycles and memory leaks.
+Make sure to keep any additional references to it `unowned`, for instance when passing it into another view.

 For more information, please see the [online documentation][Documentation] and [getting-started guide][Getting-Started].